Our favourite Ninja air fryer has had a major price cut for Black Friday

 There’s an impressive £85 off this home-cooking hero

-You’ll find an air fryer atop most kitchen counters these days.
-However if you’re yet to invest in the handy kitchen companion or you’re looking to upgrade to one of the latest models, we’ve spotted a fantastic deal on the the Ninja foodi max dual zone air fryer, while on the hunt for the best air fryer deals for Black Friday.
+You’ll find an air fryer in most kitchens these days.
+However, if you’re yet to invest in the handy cooking companion or you’re looking to upgrade to one of the latest models, we’ve spotted a fantastic Black Friday deal on the the Ninja foodi max dual zone air fryer, while on the hunt for the best air fryer discounts.

-Ninja is a brand that rose to fame thanks to its air fryers, and in our guide to its wide range of models, the foodi max dual was named the best Ninja air fryer overall.
-Right now, you can save 35 per cent on the top-rated appliance, with an £85 discount that brings it down to its lowest-ever price at Amazon.
+Ninja is a brand that shot to fame thanks to its air fryers, and in our guide to its wide range of models, the foodi max dual was named the best Ninja air fryer overall.
+Currently you can save 35 per cent on the top-rated appliance, with an £85 discount that brings it down to its lowest-ever price at Amazon.

 Amazon’s Black Friday deals kicked off on 20 November and will run until Cyber Monday on 1 December.
 The retail giant has promised offers on more than one million products, including major brands such as PlayStation, ghd, Kindle and more.

-If you’ve been thinking about investing in an air fryer, this is a good chance to get a quality one at a fraction of the price.
+If you’ve been thinking about investing in an air fryer, this is an excellent chance to get a quality one at a fraction of the price.
 Read on to find out more about the Ninja deal.

 Ninja foodi max 9.5l dual zone air fryer, AF400UK: Was £239.99, now £154.99, Amazon.co.uk